omotechweb/notepadplus/README.md

 # notepadplus
-a free notepad app that coded with python
+a free notepad app that coded with python, !the app is in master branch!